github-meets-aws/hooks-eventbridge/README.md

-# github-to-sns
+# GitHub WebHooks AWS EventBridge

-Bridge for Github events to be streamed to SNS.
+EventBridge configuration to get events from the GitHub Webhooks.